T-Troll/alienfx-tools/README.md

 ## Disclaimer

 Starting from the release 4.2.1, **Anti-viruses can detect virus into project package**.
 It's not a virus but a kernel hack to load the driver.
-You should add `HwAcc.sys`, `kdl.dll`, and `drv64.dll` into the antivirus exception list or do not use fan control (light control will work without these files).
+You should add `HwAcc.sys` and `kdl.dll` into the antivirus exception list or do not use fan control (light control will work without these files).

 ## Requirements
 - Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even with missing devices, Dell LightFX needs to be present in the system).